acbsp/bonafide.guru/en/contents.rst

 (Śrīmad Bhāgavatam 10.2.31 commentary)

-*Srila Prabhupada said*: "So person should not allow himself to be cheated by miscellaneous *false-teacher, fools and ignorant people*".
+*|SP| said*: "So person should not allow himself to be cheated by miscellaneous *false-teacher, fools and ignorant people*".

 Receiving these *mantras* from self-appointed gurus we can go on repeating them for millions of lives.
-We must attentively listen to Srila Prabhupada, then we shall not be baffled by different false teachers.
+We must attentively listen to
+|SP|, then we shall not be baffled by different false
+teachers.

 By matter of chance we were lucky to get acquainted with the book of